 The values that drive the mission are grounded in our recognition of and commitment to family members as the constant in a child's life.

-The Family Centered Care Council (FCCC) is the Steering Committee of the Family Advisory Council (FAC).
-The Council consists of parents and executive leadership of the Hospital.
-The Council sets vision, oversight, and guidance for Family Centered Care.
-FCCC links the work of FAC to other organizational priorities and initiatives as well as sets, approves, and monitors progress on long term goals.
+The Family Centered Care Council is the Steering Committee of the Family Advisory Council.
+The Steering Committee consists of parents and executive leadership of the hospital.
+They set vision, oversight and guidance for Family Centered Care and links the work of the Family Advisory Council to other organizational priorities and initiatives, as well as sets, approves, and monitors progress on long term goals.